If you’ve ever worked with a legal professional, they probably wanted to include a disclaimer somewhere.

-Second, there are industry-wide regulations that are implemented to curb spam and give more power to the consumer.
+Second, industry-wide regulations are implemented to curb spam and give more power to the consumer.
 Email disclaimers for newsletters are a great place to include everything that is legally necessary for the regulations.

 Finally, it’s a great place to include the unsubscribe link.
 As part of the regulations mentioned above, all subscribers have to get the opportunity to remove themselves from the mailing list.
 The email disclaimer is the perfect spot for an unsubscribe link as it isn’t as prominent and is less likely to be clicked.

 You have received this mail because you have subscribed for a newsletter at [your website’s address].
 You can always unsubscribe from our mailing list, by clicking on Unsubscribe You can also reply to this message, including unsubscribe in the topic.

 This message is sent to you because your email address is on our subscribers list.
 If you are not interested in receiving more emails like this one, just hit Unsubscribe.

 Thank you for subscribing to our newsletter.
 [Your company name] team will work hard to deliver good quality information in the fields you have specified upon subscription.
 However, if you decide that you no longer want to receive such emails from us, feel free to click the link below.
 Click here to unsubscribe.

 Additionally, you’ll want to include a link to unsubscribe from the mailing list in the underlined text above.
 Doing so is simple.
 Use a regular hyperlink and set the URL to be mailto:email@example.com?subject=unsubscribe.

 Environmental Disclaimer Notice